The Genetics Program at the Health Sciences Centre offers:

-If you are a health care provider and wish to make a referral for one of your patients, please use the referral form and fax it to us at 807-684-5823.
-If you have any questions or would like to speak with a member of the genetics team before sending a referral please call us at 807-684-7320.
+If you are a health care provider and wish to make a referral for one of your patients, you can download the fillable referral form to your EMR or print the form and fax it to us at 807-684-5823.

 Who provides genetic services?

-Depending on the nature of the referral, patients either see a genetic counsellor/genetics nurse counsellor or a geneticist.
-Appointments with a counsellor are available at any time throughout the out the year.
+Depending on the nature of the referral, patients either see a genetic counsellor or a geneticist.
+Appointments with a counsellor are available any time throughout the year.
 The geneticist holds genetics clinics four to five times per year.
-However, if a referral is urgent, patients can see a geneticist through Telehealth videoconferencing.
+However, if a referral is urgent, patients see a geneticist through Telemedicine videoconferencing.

 Is genetic counselling right for me?

 - Personal history of 3 or more miscarriages

 - Maternal age of 40 years or older at time of delivery

 - Exposure to potentially harmful medications, drugs, chemicals etc. during pregnancy

 - Ultrasound findings that might suggest a genetic condition